 Asset Sale Checklist

 If the company is having an asset sale, there must be a plan of attack.
 It's important to document everything during a sale of assets.
 The Asset Purchase Agreement, Broker or Finder Agreement, and Letter of Intent are often prepared and signed during the preclosing stage.
 Any contracts that make up the Exhibits to Asset Purchase Agreement are often prepared alongside the Asset Purchase Agreement.

 If you need help with an asset sale agreement, you can post your legal need on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.